ibotdotout/talks/slide.md

 -- Not every code that easy to test.

 ---

-# What wrong with test after ?
+# What wrong with test later?

 - ## Hard to test
 -- Your code not design to be testable.